sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_8_version_tagging/embedding_8_version_tagging.md

 ## **Verify Local Node.js Environment**
 Duration: 20

-Before we do anything else, lets make sure the local embed environment is working at a base level.
-Creating this local environment was covered on the **Embedding 1: Prerequisites QuickStart**. so it is assumed the steps are familiar and we will move quickly in regards to those details.

 If you went though the other embedded QuickStarts, you may have multiple folders for each one.
 Lets make a copy of the `sigma_application_embed` QuickStart folder and rename it to `sigma_application_embed_tagging`.

 <aside class="negative">